Congratulations! You have a new sewing machine, but now what do you do? Here are 4 things that I recommend you do when you get a new sewing machine.

-I wanted to take a minute and talk a little bit about some things to keep in mind if you get a new Sewing Machine is not a regular occurrence for most of us.
-For those of you shopping for a sewing machine or who just purchased a new one (who hoo congrats!!)
-I thought I’d share a few tips that I’ve learned along the way.
+I know that getting a new Sewing Machine is not a regular occurrence for most of us (It’s not for me).
+For those of you shopping for a sewing machine or who just purchased a new one, or even got one as a gift this year (who hoo congrats!!), I thought I’d share a few tips that I’ve learned along the way.

 Now I’d like to talk a little bit about some things you can do after you get your new machine to avoid some potential frustration.

 I mentioned in my previous post about picking a machine that I recommend buying a machine from a dealer.
-Purchasing from a dealer give you a REAL person that you can come to when you have problems, or if you get stuck.
+Purchasing from a dealer gives you a REAL person that you can come to when you have problems, or if you get stuck.

 With that in mind here are 4 things to do after you get a new machine.

 One of the things that I like most about purchasing a machine from a dealer is that they almost always come with free new owner classes.
-Each shop is different so be sure to ask before you buy, but at the Smocking Shop they provide free new owner classes for EVERY machine they sell.
+Each shop is different so be sure to ask before you buy, but at the Smocking Shop (at this time I picked up my machine, it may have changed) they provide free new owner classes for EVERY machine they sell.
 Even the ones that cost $199.

-The same goes with a sewing machine.
+The same goes for a sewing machine.
 Read the manual!!!
 Do you know what all of those feet are that came with your machine are for?
 Okay if you won’t read it at least keep it close by.

 Each sewing machine manufacturer is different.
 Some machines need to be oiled regularly.
 Check to see if the machine will need to be oiled, and if so, how often.
 It’s really easy to do.

-A full tune up will keep your machine working for years to come.
+A full tune-up will keep your machine working for years to come.
 You invested a lot of money in that machine, make sure that you take care of it.

 I hope that some of these tips and the tips I’ve shared in previous posts help you.
-This post was sponsored by Bernina but I want you to know that these tips apply NO MATTER what sewing machine you have and regardless of the cost of the machine.
+I am a Brand Ambassador for BERNINA but I want you to know that these tips apply NO MATTER what sewing machine you have.
+Regardless of the cost of the machine.

 If you liked this post you may also like: